jet/equinox/DOCUMENTATION.md

 Replay | The ability to re-run the processing of the Change Feed from the oldest Item (document) forward at will Request Units | Virtual units representing max query processor capacity per second provisioned within CosmosDb to host a Range of a Container
 Request Charge | Number of RUs charged for a specific action, taken from the RUs allocation for the relevant Range Stored Procedure | JavaScript code stored in a collection that can translate an input request to a set of actions to be transacted as a group within CosmosDb.
-Incurs equuivalent Request Charges for work performed; can chain to a continuation internally after a read or write.
+Incurs equivalent Request Charges for work performed; can chain to a continuation internally after a read or write.

 ## EventStore